 Step 5.
 Apply for your Marriage Certificate

-- Go here and scroll down to near the end of the webpage to where it says How to Apply.
+- Go here and scroll down to the end of the webpage where it says How to Apply.

 - Click on here for requests for application forms from within Alberta.

-- Vital Statistics in Alberta usually takes only 3 business days to process your request for a Certificate which is normally mailed to the address you gave in the application form.
+- Vital Statistics in Alberta usually takes only 3 business days to process your request for a Certificate which is typically mailed to the address you gave in the application form.

-- However, you can also have the certificate sent to your registry agent if they have call box service and as long as you make the arrangement previously with them.
+- However, you can also have the certificate sent to your registered agent if they have call box service and as long as you made the arrangement previously with them.